Top 5 Conditions Dry Needling Can Help With

 4. Knee Arthritis Pain

-Osteoarthritis is a condition caused by joint swelling and inflammation.
+Osteoarthristis is a condition that causes joint swelling and inflammation.

-Research points to dry needling as an effective physical therapy treatment for osteoarthritis in the knee, particularly by relieving chronic pain naturally and restoring functionality.
+Research points to dry needling as an effective treatment for pain in the knee associated with osteoarthritis.

 Dry needling your quads, when appropriate, can help reduce referred pain to the knee from overworking muscles.